AxisCommunications/body-worn-integration-api/README.md

 ### Recordings

 For every recording a new container is created.
-It's named as `<userid>_<deviceid>_date_time` where "userid" is the UUID of the user who was assigned to the camera when it was recording, and "deviceid" is the ID of the camera which did the recording.
+It's named as `<UserID>_<BWCSerialNumber>_<TriggerOnTime>` where "UserID" is the UUID of the user who was assigned to the camera when it was recording, "DeviceID" is the ID of the camera which did the recording and TriggerOnTime is the time when the recording was started.
+TriggerOnTime is given in UTC time and formatted according to YYYYMMDDTHHMMSSZ.

 In every recording container there's one or multiple clips.
 There could also be a GNSS track object and one or several bookmark objects.